What is Precision Medicine? The Future of Tailored Healthcare

 Various tools and technologies are utilized to effectively implement precision medicine.
 These include genomic sequencing, advanced imaging techniques, biomarker identification methods, bioinformatics software, electronic health records (EHRs), and more.
 Each of these plays a vital role in collecting, storing, analyzing, and utilizing patient data to inform precision treatment strategies.

 Genomic sequencing is perhaps the most crucial tool in precision medicine.
-It allows for the comprehensive analysis of an individual’s genetic makeup and can identify potential markers for diseases or conditions.
+It enables a comprehensive analysis of an individual’s genetic makeup and can identify potential disease or condition markers.
 “The first technology that brought about precision medicine was low-cost genotyping, which helps identify a person’s genetic makeup,” says Dr. Allen.

 Bioinformatics software is another essential tool used in precision medicine.
-It allows for the efficient collection, storage, and analysis of vast patient data.
+It enables the efficient collection, storage, and analysis of vast amounts of patient data.
 This enables healthcare providers to identify patterns and trends in the data that can inform more targeted treatment strategies: “We are starting to explore digital technologies.
-We are asking questions not only about whether this is the right treatment for this patient and their disease but also if it is the right time.
-Now, we have different ways of tracking health and well-being digitally, and we can figure out when someone is starting to feel sick and when their symptoms start.
+We are asking not only whether this is the right treatment for this patient and their disease, but also whether it is the right time.
+Now, we have different ways to track health and well-being digitally, so we can figure out when someone is starting to feel sick and when their symptoms start.
 We can then explore when to initiate treatment and hopefully intervene early,” explains Dr. Allen.

 Ethical Considerations

 As with any emerging technology, precision medicine raises ethical considerations that must be carefully considered.
-Major concerns include the potential for discrimination based on genetic information that could lead to individuals being denied employment, insurance coverage, or other opportunities due to their predisposition to certain diseases, and the safety and security of patient data and the ethics of using it for research and drug development.
+Major concerns include the potential for discrimination based on genetic information, which could lead to individuals being denied employment, insurance coverage, or other opportunities due to their predisposition to certain diseases; the safety and security of patient data; and the ethics of using it for research and drug development.

 Ultimately, the largest ethical concern lies in the access to these cutting-edge treatments that can potentially improve health: “We worry a lot about health equity and reducing the disparities that unfortunately exist in healthcare and prevention,” shares Dr. Allen.